Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor

 In classical adversarial learning, many algorithms for generating adversarial examples have been proposed.
 These methods are commonly categorized as white-box attacks or black-box attacks based on the attacker's knowledge of the target model.
-A well-known white-box attack method, the Fast Signed Gradient Method (FGSM), where adversarial examples $\boldsymbol{x}'$ are generated from a legitimate sample $\boldsymbol{x}$ according to the following formula:

-Here, $\epsilon$ is the perturbation strength, and $\nabla_{\boldsymbol{x}} \mathcal{L}$ is the gradient of the loss function with respect to the input $\boldsymbol{x}$.
-For a QNN, generating a single adversarial sample requires executing the circuit $2N_s \times N_x$ times, where $N_x = \operatorname{dim}(\boldsymbol{x})$.
-This poses challenges for generating high-dimensional adversarial samples efficiently, particularly in batches, when gradients must be computed on quantum hardware.

-To address this challenge, we consider a localized attack approach and utilize a numerical simulation experiment to illustrate the rationale behind a localized attack strategy.
-We conducted a numerical simulation of a QNN classifier with $12$ qubits, trained on the same EMNIST dataset in the main text.
-The QNN adopts a circuit structure similar to that in Fig.~\ref{fig:circuit_emnist}.
-Original EMNIST images were compressed to a $10 \times 10$ resolution for coding convenience, with an interleaved block encoding scheme applied to encode the central effective regions of these images.

-We first compute input gradients for various samples (Fig.~\ref{fig:simu_input_grad}) on this simulated QNN, revealing that the gradient vectors are sparse and exhibit consistent sensitive regions across all samples.
-Then, we evaluated the QNN's vulnerability under adversarial attacks with varying sparsity levels.
-We incrementally increased the proportion of attacked pixels, $r$, starting from targeting the top $1\%$ of pixels based on gradient magnitude, up to targeting all pixels.
-Fig.~\ref{fig:simu_sparsity}\textbf{a} illustrates the simulated QNN output as a function of perturbation strength for different attack sparsity levels.
-Fig.~\ref{fig:simu_sparsity}\textbf{b} shows the sensitivity $S$, computed as a function of $r$.
-The results indicate that $S$ saturates rapidly, with attacking approximately the top $25\%$ of pixels achieving efficiency comparable to full-pixel attacks.
-Therefore, one can leverage this property to reduce gradient computation overhead, significantly reducing the required gradient computation.
+Among white-box attacks, the fast gradient sign method (FGSM)~\cite{Goodfellow2014} remains a canonical baseline: given a legitimate input $\boldsymbol{x}$, an adversarial example is formed as